AHSAppDevTeam/Voxmap/README.md

 with opacity controlled by their distance from the camera (a rough estimate of importance) and the camera's height off the ground (a rough estimate of view distance as I haven't depth-culled them yet).

 The gestures are a work in progress.
+Thanks for Charles for making them acceleration-based for first-person navigation, but I plan on focusing on a birds-eye view that navigates more like a regular map.

 ## How to update the map (for AHS App Dev Team members)